Nu1lstep/CTF-Write-Ups/README.md

 that would have stopped it.

 These are practice machines, not production systems or authorized engagements.
-NOSS AAT grad (Clover Park), studying for Security+.
+Created by a NOSS AAT grad from Clover Park college, studying for Security+.

 ## Write-ups
 - Dragon Ball Z - SUID abuse (mawk) via a password left in a web-exposed notes file